simon-void/vthreads_with_kotlin_demo/README.md

 showcasing the usage of JDK21-VirtualThreads from Kotlin

-Notice that the Kotlin version used is 1.9.20.
-We need this high of a version since Kotlin 1.9.20-Beta1 was the first version with a JvmTarget for the JDK 21, so older Kotlin versions do not run on the JDK 21 backend.
+Notice that the Kotlin version used is 2.0.0.
+We need at least version 1.9.20-Beta1 since that was the first version with a JvmTarget for the JDK 21, which is in turn the first JDK version with support for virtual threads.

 You need JDK21 installed on your machine to run this code, since I deactivated auto-provisioning by gradle.